fairlearn/fairlearn/docs/user_guide/assessment.rst

-more likely to filter out qualified female applicants due to an organizational bias towards male applicants, regardless of skill level), or that the dataset is an accurate representation of the phenomena being modeled, but the phenomena itself is unjust.
-In reality, this may not be the case.
+more likely to filter out qualified female applicants due to an organizational bias towards male applicants, regardless of skill level), or that the dataset is an accurate representation of the phenomena being modeled, but the phenomena itself is unjust (e.g., consider the case of predictive policing, where a system created to predict crime rates may correctly predict higher crime rates for certain areas, but simultaneously fail to consider that those higher rates may be caused by disproportionate policing and overcriminimalization of those areas).
+In reality, these assumptions may not be the true.
 The dataset might be an accurate representation of the phenomena itself, or the phenomena being modeled may not be unjust.
 If either assumption is not true, then demographic parity may not provide